 5 Best Quiet Blenders of 2023 – Top Picks & Reviews

-We decided to take a look at so-called quiet blenders and write reviews about a handful of them.
-At the start, we had some ideas about what we’d find and were frankly a little surprised to learn that they come with a whole range of features, like blenders that can warm food as you process it.
-We were also surprised to find that their prices are bunched up close to each other but spaced across a range that left us a little bit floored.
+We decided to examine so-called quiet blenders and write reviews about the best models.
+At the start, we had some ideas about what we’d find and were a little surprised to learn that they come with a range of features, like blenders that can warm food as you process it.
+We were also surprised to find that their prices weren’t bunched up close to each other but spaced across a range that left us a little bit floored.

 It should be noted that quiet doesn’t mean silent.
-If you’re looking for a model that you can use right next to a sleeping person, we have to warn you that you’re likely to wake them up.
-They just won’t wake up and think that they’re in the middle of an earthquake measuring 8.6 on the Richter scale.
+If you’re looking for a model you can use right next to a sleeping person, we must warn you that you’re likely to wake them up.
+They just won’t wake up and think they’re in the middle of an earthquake measuring 8.6 on the Richter scale.

 But we’ll get into that shortly.
-If you get to the end of our reviews and think you need something more than just a suggestion, we’ve included a handy-dandy buyers’ guide
+If you get to the end of our reviews and think you need something more than just a suggestion, we’ve included a handy buyer’s guide.

 A Glance at Our Winners (updated in 2023):